erlerobot/table-rate-shipping-for-woocommerce/readme.txt

 Tested up to: 3.9
 Stable tag: trunk

-Calculate shipping costs based on destination, weight and price.
+Calculate shipping costs based on destination, weight and/or price.
 Supports unlimited country groups and rates.

 == Description ==

 This WooCommerce plugin is for anyone who needs to calculate shipping costs based on destination, weight and/or price.

-**Features**
+**Features:**
 * Unlimited shipping zones (country groups).
 * Unlimited rates.
 * Tier your shipping costs based on cart weight, or cart sub-total.
 * Optional handling fees

 **Requires:** WooCommerce 2.1 or above

-A premium version is available with additional features such as multiple shipping methods (E.g 'Standard Shipping', 'Express Shipping').
-[Click here to find out more](http://mangohour.com/plugins/woocommerce-table-rate-shipping).
+**A premium version of this plugin is available with additional features such as multiple shipping methods (E.g 'Standard Shipping', 'Express Shipping').
+[Click here to find out more](http://mangohour.com/plugins/woocommerce-table-rate-shipping).**

 I hope you will find this plugin useful!
-Please leave any feedback and questions in the Support forum.
-I will do my best to help.
+Please leave any feedback or questions in the support forum - I will do my best to help.

 == Installation ==